h-chagas/h-chagas/README.md

 - 👋 Hi, I’m Hugo Chagas
-- 👀 I’m interested in a position in the web development field
+- 👀 I’m interested in a position in the web/ software development field
 - 🌱 I’m currently learning JavaScript and Node.js.
 I am already adept of HTML and CSS.
 - 📫 <a href='https://wa.me/447450599950'>WhatsApp me</a> or drop me an <a href='mailto:hugochagasuk@gmail.com'>email</a>
 - Access <a href='https://h-chagas.github.io/hugo-portfolio/'>my portfolio</a>
+- Also, check my freelance works.
+Nice websites build with HTML, CSS and Javascript:
+      * <a href='https://www.newpioneersproject.co.uk/'>New Pioneers Project</a>

 <!---
 h-chagas/h-chagas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.